History & Tradition

 The remainder of the money was raised locally and in 1684 the vicar of Reigate, the Rev. John Williamson, was appointed Master.
 The numbers in the school at that time were very small – the will of one Robert Bishop, who died in 1720, suggests that there were only “four poor boys”, although the master would also have taught other boys on a fee-paying basis, some of whom would have lodged with him as boarders.

 The connection between the school and the parish church of St. Mary’s continued for many years, with successive Headmasters being also vicars of the church.
 In 1862 the school was re-formed as a Grammar School, with a proper board of governors, the old school house was demolished and new buildings erected.
 At this point the pupils numbered 36, including eight boarders, but grew rapidly during the following years, requiring additional buildings in 1870, 1907 and 1928.
 Under the Education Act of 1944, the School was taken over by Surrey County Council before reverting to independent status in 1976.
 Girls were admitted for the first time to the Sixth Form in 1976, and throughout the school from 1993.
-The final transformation to the school of today was completed by the merger with Reigate St. Mary’s Preparatory and Choir School in 2003, with the result that the two schools together now educate some 1,100 pupils aged from 3 to 18.
+Recent transformations include the merger with with Reigate St. Mary’s Preparatory and Choir School in 2003, Chinthurst School (Tadworth) in 2017 with the result that the three schools together now educate some 1,500 pupils aged from 3 to 18.
+In 2018 the School announced a partnership with Kaiyuan Education Fund (KEF), backed by the China Development Bank to open up to five schools in China.

 With a tradition of established success in the academic field, Reigate Grammar School has continued to develop its facilities and development plans are constantly being reviewed by the Governors.
 Additions to our facilities since 2000 include the Peter Masefield dining hall, the Sixth Form Centre, Drama Studio, the Hamlin Building (housing the Mathematics department) and, in 2004, a new Music School.
-Our indoor swimming pool opened in January 2009, a new building to house Sciences and Humanities opened in September 2011 and our new Learning Centre is due to open in 2016.
+Our indoor swimming pool opened in January 2009, a new building to house Sciences and Humanities opened in September 2011 and our new Harrison Centre opened in the April 2018.

 The School is non-denominational and welcomes pupils of all faiths and of none.
 Its general approach, however, is Christian and the strong links with St Mary’s Church, including traditional Christian assemblies in the Church, are valued highly.